 The peer group of a young person who self-harms may value the opportunity to talk to a member of staff either individually or in a small group.
-Any member of staff wishing for further advice on this should consult the DSL.
+Any member of staff wishing for further advice on this should consult the Director of Pupil Welfare.